Now ArcGIS map is on your mobile device, what can you do next?

 Onsite work with map

-Finding bearings even in remote locations is one of the most useful CarryMap features.
-With mobile map on your device you have all your data stored locally, so no internet is needed to use your map onsite.
+Finding bearings offline even in remote locations is one of the most useful CarryMap features.
+With mobile map on your device, you have all your data stored locally, so no internet is needed to use your map onsite.

-If you need to know the distance to the next point of interest or the area of the coming inspection, use the “Measure” tool.
+With CarryMap you can always see your current location, just open your mobile map and tap ‘My location’ button, your current location will be shown on the map.
+If you need to know the distance to the next point of your route or calculate a plot area, use the ‘Measure’ tool.
 To do so, tap the context menu button at the top right corner of the map, select what you need to measure, and draw a line or a polygon, respectively – the measure result will be displayed on the screen.

-Enable “Import from GPKG” from CarryMap Builder toolbar, select layers you want to import, specify output geodatabase, and run the process.
-After import completion, you can access the data using standard ArcGIS means (through ArcCatalog, for example) and so continue working with your map in ArcMap.
+Enable ‘Import from GPKG’ from CarryMap Builder toolbar, select layers you want to import, specify output geodatabase, and run the process.
+Once the import process is complete, you can access the data using standard ArcGIS means and so continue working with your map.

 Try CarryMap Builder and create your own maps for free for 14 days!